joeroaden/mr-robogers-neighborhood/README.md

 _Tests_

-_Describe: beepBoop()_
+Describe: beepBoop()

-_Test: "It should return an array of numbers from 0 to the user's inputted number"_
+  Test: It should return an array of numbers from 0 to the user's inputted number
-_Code: beepBoop(5);_
+  Code: beepBoop(5);_
-_Expected Output: [0, 1, 2, 3, 4, 5]_
+  Expected Output: [0, 1, 2, 3, 4, 5]

+Describe: beepBoopBeep()

-Test: "It should return an array of numbers from 0 to the user's inputted number and replace all 1's with "Beep!""
+  Test: It should return an array of numbers from 0 to the user's inputted number and replace all 1's with "Beep!
-Code: beepBoop(5);
+  Code: beepBoopBeep(5);
   Expected Output: [0, "Beep!", 2, 3, 4, 5]

-Test: "It should return an array of numbers from 0 to the user's inputted number and replace all 2's with "Boop!""
+  Test: "It should return an array of numbers from 0 to the user's inputted number and replace all 2's with "Boop!"
-Code: beepBoop(5);
+  Code: beepBoopBeep(5);
   Expected Output: [0, "Beep!", "Boop", 3, 4, 5]

-Test: "It should return an array of numbers from 0 to the user's inputted number and replace all 3's with "Won't you be my neighbor?"
+  Test: It should return an array of numbers from 0 to the user's inputted number and replace all 3's with "Won't you be my neighbor?
-Code: beepBoop(5);
+  Code: beepBoopBeep(5);
   Expected Output: [0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5]

+  Test: "The number 13 should be replaced with "Won't you be my neighbor?" per Hierarchy of Substitutions
+  Code: beepBoopBeep(13);
+  Expected Output: [0,Beep!,Boop!,Won't you be my neighbor?,4,5,6,7,8,9,Beep!,Beep!,Boop!,Won't you be my neighbor?]